 After all, I’d rather you do something – anything – than do nothing and sit on the couch all day.

-To understand why low intensity training is a waste of your time and why high intensity training is actually much better for you and your ability to lose weight, it’s helpful to have an understanding of how your body chooses fuel at different intensities and durations…
+To understand why low-intensity training is a waste of your time and why high-intensity training is actually much better for you and your ability to lose weight, it’s helpful to have an understanding of how your body chooses fuel at different intensities and durations…

 The Impact of Cardio Intensity and Duration on Fat

 Depending on the duration and intensity of the exercise, your body will rely on more carbohydrates (stored as glycogen in the muscles and liver) and fat for its fuel.
-The following graphs show these relationship.
+The following graphs show these relationships.

-Notice that as the intensity of exercise increases, there is more reliance on carbohydrates for fuel.
+As the intensity of exercise increases, there is more reliance on carbohydrates for fuel.
 Typically, intensities greater than 70% of VO2 max (or maximum heart rate for our purposes) will use carbohydrates as the dominant fuel source.